zenbitETH/OPcity/op-setup.md

     - `L1_RPC_URL` or `ETH_RPC_URL` — URL for your L1 node.
     - `PRIVATE_KEY` — Private key of the `Admin` account.
-    - `DEPLOYMENT_CONTEXT` - Name of the network, should be anything like "lumino-test"
+    - `DEPLOYMENT_CONTEXT` - Name of the network, should be anything like "zenbit-test"

 4. Pull the environment variables into context using `direnv`